TeliaSoneraNorge/telia-iot-workshop-wifi/README.md

 * Open the example code by clicking `File > Examples > Telia-AllThingsTalk > DHT22_HumidityTemperature`.
 Examine the code and see how it works.
 * Press upload and check that you see temperature readings in the serial monitor.

-**Bonus:** Play around with the code and see if you can adjust the accuracy of the temperature if it seems too high or too low.
-Temperature sensors usually have good relative accuracy, but may need "calibration" by adding or subtracting a few degrees to get good absolute accuracy.
+**Bonus:** Play around with the code and see if you can find the commands are used to read the temperature and humidity - you will need these later when we combine all the examples into the final project.

 ## 6. Write to the display
 You now have sensing and connectivity in place.
 The third component is presenting data on the LCD display.
 This kit includes a SD1306 0.96" 128x64 pixel LCD display that can be used to show custom graphics.
 Again, there is an example availabele once you install some libraries.